dustlang/dustc-rayon/README.md

 [![Appveyor status](https://ci.appveyor.com/api/projects/status/wre5dkx08gayy8hc/branch/master?svg=true)](https://ci.appveyor.com/project/cuviper/rayon/branch/master)
 [![Join the chat at https://gitter.im/rayon-rs/Lobby](https://badges.gitter.im/rayon-rs/Lobby.svg)](https://gitter.im/rayon-rs/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Rayon is a data-parallelism library for Rust.
+Rayon is a data-parallelism library for Dust.
 It is extremely lightweight and makes it easy to convert a sequential computation into a parallel one.
 It also guarantees data-race freedom.
 (You may also enjoy [this blog post][blog] about Rayon, which gives more background